brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 As you can see our trial job consists of the following three steps:

-- measuring write performance while prepopulating the cluster at the same time
+1. measuring write performance while prepopulating the cluster at the same time
-- measuring mixed (~50:50 read and write) performance
+2. measuring mixed (~50:50 read and write) performance
-- dropping the keyspace to make sure each test run starts in a clean environment
+3. dropping the keyspace to make sure each test run starts in a clean environment

-Because we always execute the same number of read and write operations (2 x 10000) simply measuring the time of the trial job to complete will be a good way to judge how our database performs.
+Because we always execute the same number of read and write operations (2 x 10000), simply measuring the time of the trial job to complete will be a good way to judge how our database performs.

 With our application good to go, let's quickly prepare our Kubernetes cluster.
-Assuming you have a connection to it set up, after [installing the `redskyctl` CLI tool](https://docs.stormforge.io/getting-started/install/#installing-the-stormforge-optimize-tool){:target="_blank"} the following commands will deploy the StormForge Optimize controller.
+Assuming you have a connection to it set up, after [installing the `redskyctl` CLI tool](https://docs.stormforge.io/getting-started/install/#installing-the-stormforge-optimize-tool){:target="_blank"} the following commands will deploy the StormForge controller.

 ```bash